Use these strategies to plan your fundraisers:

-- Publicize the fundraiser heavily.
+- Publicize your fundraiser everywhere.

-- Undertake the fundraiser with great enthusiasm — it’s infectious!
+- Be enthusiastic — it’s infectious!

 Sample fundraising ideas